Siberian cat allergy: Are Siberian cats hypoallergenic?

 Allergies are, and rightfully so, a serious consideration for people thinking about getting a pet.
 After all, no one wants to sneeze or cough all day long.
 Are you considering adopting a new Siberian kitten, but suffering from cat allergies, or suspect you may be suffering from them?
+Will you suffer from allergy to your Siberian cat?
 Are Siberian cats hypoallergenic?

 First of all, you are not alone!
 Almost 10% of the world population is allergic to pets of various kinds, and most of those people are allergic to cats.
 (That’s so unfair!)
 Some are allergic to cat hair, some can’t tolerate cat saliva, and some have no idea why they itch and sneeze in presence of these otherwise harmless animals.
 They just know they feel noticeably worse around cats.

 Siberian cats, among some other breeds, are often described as hypoallergenic – causing little to no allergy in people predisposed to it.
 But is that true?
 And how do you know?
 Here is what you will learn from this article: